-CF Industries Holdings Inc. (CF) upgraded Issued by Wall Street Gurus
+CF Industries Holdings Inc. (CF) Upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $48.69, which is $3.13 above the current price.
+The average price from analysts is $49.53, which is -$0.92 below the current price.
 CF currently public float of 212.76M and currently shorts hold a 1.16% ratio of that float.
-Today, the average trading volume of CF was 2.20M shares.
+Today, the average trading volume of CF was 2.21M shares.

 CF’s Market Performance

-CF stocks went down by -2.42% for the week, with a monthly jump of 4.91% and a quarterly performance of 21.41%, while its annual performance rate touched 17.50%.
-The volatility ratio for the week stands at 3.95% while the volatility levels for the past 30 days are set at 4.17% for CF Industries Holdings Inc..
-The simple moving average for the period of the last 20 days is 1.09% for CF stocks with a simple moving average of 32.54% for the last 200 days.
+CF stocks went up by 8.02% for the week, with a monthly jump of 14.85% and a quarterly performance of 30.03%, while its annual performance rate touched 34.58%.
+The volatility ratio for the week stands at 5.25% while the volatility levels for the past 30 days are set at 4.52% for CF Industries Holdings Inc..
+The simple moving average for the period of the last 20 days is 9.27% for CF stocks with a simple moving average of 43.51% for the last 200 days.

 Analysts’ Opinion of CF